Niccolobardazzi4space/GNC/README.md

 ## Uncertainties propagation
 Three models of uncertainties propagation have been applied and compared each others: LinCov, Unscented Transform and Montecarlo simulation (100) points.

+## Batch filters
+From data directly coming from a TLE measurements, the navigation problem has been solved with and without a priori information.

+## UKF

 ### Installation
 The program uses the basic MATLAB Toolbox and CSPICE (NASA) Toolkit for MATLAB.